20 Ways to Survive the Holidays With Your Health Intact

 Having trouble sleeping?
 Find out how your diet could be wrecking your sleep.

 Maybe the tallest order on the list, but limiting the number of merry martinis you consume this season can make a big difference when it comes to your health.
 Not only are cocktails often packed with sugar (see slide two) but they’re also full of empty calories.
 Too many can lower inhibitions which can also lead to making extremely poor food choices.
 Try this grape mocktail recipe instead.

 Skip the coffee

-If you need a warm drink in the AM, Dr. Celik suggests going for an herbal tea instead of your regular cup of joe.
-A tea like Melissa officinalis (Lemon Balm) carries antibacterial and antiviral properties, and will also improve your sleep quality.
+If you need a warm drink in the morning, Dr. Celik suggests going for an herbal tea instead of your regular cup of joe.
+A tea like Lemon Balm carries antibacterial and antiviral properties, and will also improve your sleep quality.
 (Something everyone can use after a few too many mugs of eggnog.)